 Three more points:

 Summary: This change has been long overdue.
 In fact, the old state minimum requirements were set in the late 1960's.
 Ohio is just now catching up to par with most other states.
 Companies are just now figuring out how they are planning to adjust to the new higher limits.
 Some companies will be more lenient than others as far as charging for higher coverages.
 So if you see a dramatic spike in your rates above what is reasonable, you may want to shop around for a better deal.

 To get an Ohio SR22 Quote, click on one of the links below.
 And as always, I handle all quotes personally and privately.

-Get an Ohio SR22 Quote here if you do not own a vehicle.
+Get an SR22 Quote with Lyles Insurance here if you Don't own a vehicle

 What is an Ohio SR22 Bond?